Access to good food can be challenging – nationally, statewide, and right where we live. And good food matters.

 As co-founder Mike Edwardson said when he was honored as a Champion of Change for our charitable food work with North Kent Community Services, “It’s the responsibility of all of us to work together for the common good.”

 You donate money to our non-profit ministry; we donate good food.
 It’s that simple.

 Join us in creating a healthier future for Kent County.

 There are two ways to give.
-You can donate any amount through PayPal by clicking this button (does not work in all browsers!):
+You can donate any amount through PayPal by clicking this button:

 Get Plainsong Farm's newsletter!